Learn how to DIY desk organize makeover to bring life back to your pen and craft storage.

 Now for the last part, I applied 2 coats of varnish for a glossy look and straightened the edges of the washi tape with a knife.
 And here is how it looks:

-I used a water-based paint for the side of the box and the inside of the smallest drawers as they had too many pen marks.
+I used water-based paint for the side of the box and the inside of the smallest drawers as they had too many pen marks.

 DIY stationery organizer idea

 I was so excited about her idea because I also have those IKEA spice organizers at home which I don’t use at the moment since my current house doesn’t have space for them.

 I thought it would be a great idea to organize my washi in the smaller drawers.
-I picked up one of them up to measure and the width fits perfects inside those small drawers.
+I picked up one of them to measure and the width fits perfectly inside those small drawers.
 Bless IKEA with their clever products!

 I had to cut them lengthwise but the width was a perfect fit.
 I marked and cut 2 pieces that will fit in 2 of the drawers.
 I have more of those inserts if I ever decide to make more space for washi tape.